 What’s On?
 Australia Day in Byron Bay

-With Australia Day falling on Tuesday this year, it’s easy to put in for one day off and gain a four-day weekend.
-Spend that long weekend in Byron Bay taking advantage of the chance to enjoy all the excellent things to do in Byron Bay.
+So, go for it and enjoy that holiday you’ve been needing by taking advantage of all the excellent things to do in Byron Bay.
 The summer weather will aid you in your quest to try out the Byron Bay essentials, including the beaches, surfing and a walk up to the Cape Byron lighthouse.
 Especially if this is your first time in Byron Bay, check out our blog post about what to do in 24 hours in Byron Bay—it’s too short to capture everything, but it’s a start!—and try to check off many of these must-dos.

 For the actual Australia Day, you’ll find lots of activities going on in the Byron Bay area.